We only use your personal information for research purposes.

 Disclosing your information to overseas countries

-If you take part in an online qualitative research group with us, we may pass on contact information to an overseas software provider who will then send an invitation to you to respond.
+If you take part in an online qualitative research group or forum with us, we may pass on contact information to an overseas software provider who will then send an invitation to you to respond.
 That provider may also have access to the discussion, for the purposes of technical assistance.
 We will tell you the name of the software provider we are using when we invite you to take part in the research.
 Our usual provider is based in the UK and is subject to the same kind of Privacy Laws as we are in Australia.

-We sometimes work for overseas-based clients or agencies who may wish to watch face to face group discussions of home visits on video.
+We sometimes work for overseas-based clients or agencies who may wish to watch face to face group discussions or home visits on video.
 Written into the contract with our client will be the statement that any information they receive must be protected according to Australian Privacy Law, and must only be used for research purposes.
 If this occurs, we will inform you when we invite you to take part in the research.
 If you are uncomfortable with this, do not take part in the research.
 We will ask for your express consent.

 Your right to access